Skip to main content

 Joseph N. Dunning of Concord, Massachusetts, and Burlington, Vermont.
 Clockmaker & Silversmith.
 A girandole wall clock.
 XXSL-15.

-In 1802, Lemuel Curtis was listed as an apprentice of the Willards working in Boston.
-In 1811, he moved to Concord, Massachusetts, and set up shop as a Clockmaker specializing primarily in constructing timepieces.
-Over the years, he made many improvements in the Willards original design.
-An example is the single screw movement mounting system and changes to the clocks suspension.
-His ultimate achievement would have to be the design of this unique girandole timepiece form, for which he was granted a patent on July 12, 1816.
-However, this clock may not have been a financial success.
-This is based on the small number of examples that exist today.
-Most of these are in the collections of the country's best museums.
-Many individuals and some companies have since made reproductions of this form.
-Some of which include The Waltham Clock Company, Ted Burleigh, Elmer Stennes, and Foster Campos.
+In 1802, Lemuel Curtis began as an apprentice to the Willards in Boston.
+By 1811, he had moved to Concord, Massachusetts, and opened his own clockmaking shop, focusing on timepieces.
+Over time, he improved Willard's original design, such as adding a single screw movement mounting system and making changes to the clock's suspension.
+His greatest achievement was designing this distinctive girandole timepiece, for which he received a patent on July 12, 1816.
+However, the clock may not have been a financial success, as only a few examples exist today.
+Most are now in major museum collections.
+Since then, several individuals and companies, including The Waltham Clock Company, Ted Burleigh, Elmer Stennes, and Foster Campos, have reproduced this style.

-This case is constructed in mahogany and New England white pine.
-The case features traditional girandole proportions.
-It measures approximately 44 inches long and is 12.25 inches wide and 4.25 inches deep.
-A wonderfully carved wooden presentation bracket is applied to the bottom of the case.
-The applied sidearms and the flame-style finial also feature carved elements.
-The dial bezel, throat frame, and lower door frame are wood.
-The throat and the lower door are fitted with figured panels.
-Both panels exhibit a lively grain pattern.
-The throat sections slightly tapers towards the head of the case.
-The wooden dial bezel is fitted with glass.
-It is hinged and opens to access the painted iron dial.
+The case is made from mahogany and New England white pine, with classic girandole proportions.
+It measures about 44 inches long, 12.25 inches wide, and 4.25 inches deep.
+A carved wooden presentation bracket is attached to the bottom.
+The sidearms and flame-style finial also have carved details.
+The dial bezel, throat frame, and lower door frame are all wood.
+The throat and lower door have figured panels with a lively grain.
+The throat section tapers slightly toward the top.
+The wooden dial bezel has a glass cover that is hinged for access to the painted iron dial.

-This dial features Roman-style hour numerals and a closed time or minute ring.
-This dial measures approximately 10.5 inches in diameter.
-It is signed by the clockmaker in a script format.
-The signature reads, "J. N. Dunning."
+The dial has Roman numerals for the hours and a closed minute ring.
+It is about 10.5 inches in diameter and is signed by the clockmaker in script as "J. N. Dunning."

-Behind the dial is a brass-constructed weight-driven movement.
-It is designed to run for eight days and is a timepiece.
-The pendulum bob is supported by a steel rod.
-The bob is faced in brass.
+Behind the dial is a weight-driven movement made of brass, designed to run for eight days.
+The pendulum bob hangs from a steel rod and has a brass face.

-This clock measures approximately 44 inches long and was made circa 1832.
+This clock is about 44 inches long and was made around 1832.

 Inventory number XXSL-15.